Hero image

 (0)

-Describe the life of Martin Luther King Jr. Explain the significance of Martin Luther King Jr. Lesson Objective: to what extent did Martin Luther King Jr. reach the mountain top of the Civil Rights Movement?
-AQA GCSE History: America, 1920–1973 - Opportunity and Inequality - Post-War America.
+Describe the effects of the Korean War.
+Explain the impact of the Korean War on the Cold War.
+Learning Objective: was the Korean War the spark that made the Cold War hot?
+AQA GCSE History: Conflict and Tension in Asia, 1950-1975 - Conflict in Korea.
 The resources are also suitable for Edexcel, OCR, WJEC GCSE History and iGCSE History.
 The resources that I have created have helped my GCSE History classes to sustain outstanding results over a period of time: 2022 P8: +0.88 and +0.81 2021 P8: +1.42 2020 P8: +0.47 2019 P8: +0.57 My GCSE History classes have also consistently attained the most Grade 9s in any subject and/or class at my current school of over 1300 students.
-In addition, this specific component’s outcomes - America, 1920–1973 - Opportunity and Inequality - are consistently above the national average according to AQA Enhanced Results Analysis.
+In addition, this specific component - Conflict and Tension in Asia, 1950-1975 - marks for each question are consistently above the national average according to AQA Enhanced Results Analysis.
 I have worked for the examination boards for over 10 years and considering the recent developments within education, my resources are constantly amended and updated for students studying GCSE History.
 I have utilised feedback from students, fellow professionals, experienced colleagues and have used my own professional judgement to ensure that each resource will help you to teach quality history lessons to ensure that each student achieves their personal best.
 I am proud that I am a ‘Gold’ TES Author, and this is recognised by the fact that my resources have been downloaded over half a million times by educators throughout the world.
 Copyright Protection ©

 liam0001liam0001